Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report/README.md

 * <a href="https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/prof/index.cfm?Lang=E">Census Profile, 2016 Census of Population</a>
 * <a href="https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21">2021 Census – Boundary files</a>

-The following is the R Script used for the quantitative analysis portion of the reporting: [Link to Script](https://raw.githubusercontent.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report/main/PROFILE%20OF%20THE%20FILIPINO%20CANADIAN%20COMMUNITY%20(BY%20ELECTORAL%20DISTRICTS).R)
+The following is the R Script used for the quantitative analysis portion of the reporting: [Link to see script](https://raw.githubusercontent.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report/main/PROFILE%20OF%20THE%20FILIPINO%20CANADIAN%20COMMUNITY%20(BY%20ELECTORAL%20DISTRICTS).R)
 * <b>IDEs Used:</b> RStudio
 * <b>R Version:</b> rstudio-2024.12.0
 * <b>Libraries:</b> data.table, funModeling, Hmisc, ggplot2, sf, dplyr, corrplot, CatEncoders

-The following is the report sent to senior analysts of the EMC: (https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report/raw/main/PROFILE%20OF%20THE%20FILIPINO%20CANADIAN%20COMMUNITY%20(BY%20ELECTORAL%20DISTRICTS).pdf).
+The following is the report sent to senior analysts of the EMC: [Link to download](https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report/raw/main/PROFILE%20OF%20THE%20FILIPINO%20CANADIAN%20COMMUNITY%20(BY%20ELECTORAL%20DISTRICTS).pdf).

 # Data Structure and Initial Checks